 Rebalancing Philosophy

 The asset allocation range established by this Policy represents a long-term perspective.
 As such, rapid unanticipated market shifts or changes in economic conditions may cause the asset mix to fall outside Policy ranges.
-When allocations breach the specified ranges, the Investment Advisor will rebalance the assets within the specified ranges.
-The Investment Advisor may also rebalance based on market conditions.
+When allocations breach the specified ranges, the Investment Advisor or University Controller will rebalance the assets within the specified ranges.
+The Investment Advisor or University Controller may also rebalance based on market conditions.

 Risk Tolerance